 OK so next we’ll speak about the Dolce Gusto machines from Nescafé.

-If you were wondering what Dolce Gusto indicates in Italian, and I’m sure you weren’t nevertheless I’ll tell you anyway, it’s “sweet taste” as I truly discovered from a quick trip to Google Translate.
+If you were wondering what Dolce Gusto means in Italian, and I’m sure you weren’t nevertheless I’ll tell you anyway, it’s “sweet taste” as I just discovered from a quick trip to Google Translate.

-It’s funny how the the majority of mundane of phrases can sound great in the Italian language!
+It’s funny how the many mundane of phrases can sound great in the Italian language!

 “Vai dal podologo” for example.
-I’d imagine this phrase sounds wonderful when spoken with an Italian accent, it in truth means “go to the chiropodist”.
+I’d imagine this phrase sounds ideal when spoken with an Italian accent, it in truth suggests “go to the chiropodist”.
 Not such an interesting phrase once translated, then.

-Dolce Gusto machines were released in 2006, 20 years after the launch of Nespresso, and I think I have an idea of why, but I’m only guessing.
+Dolce Gusto machines were released in 2006, 20 years after the launch of Nespresso, and I think I have an idea of why, nevertheless I’m only guessing.

 Tassimo launched in 2004 in France, and then in the UK in 2005 – and the initial success of these machines I’m guessing indicated to Nestle that they were missing out on a new wave of cafe culture which was leading to masses of people buying machines which could make their favourite coffee shop coffee from a pod.